stephenafamo/bob/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/stephenafamo/bob) [![Coverage Status](https://coveralls.io/repos/github/stephenafamo/bob/badge.svg)](https://coveralls.io/github/stephenafamo/bob)

+Bob helps build SQL queries.
+It does not try to abstract away SQL, or to hide implementation, instead **Bob** adds typed handrails to the query building for a better development experience.

+**Bob** can be progressively adopted from raw SQL query strings, to fully typed queries and models generated for your database.

 ## Features

 * Faster than comparable packages.
 [See Benchmarks](https://github.com/stephenafamo/go-sql-builder-benchmarks).
 * Build any query.
 Supports the specification as closely as possible.
+* Generate models from your database schema.

 ## Examples